Kildwick: Road

 In 1823 the Blackburn Addingham road opened.
 Six stagecoaches a day passed through the area.
-However the Keighley Kendal Road proved a commercial failure and ceased in debt in 1878.
+However the Keighley and Kendal Turnpike proved to be a commercial failure and ceased, in debt, in 1878.
 The roads passed into the care of the County Council.

-By 1968 the road traffic volume found such a bottleneck at the bridge and village it necessitated the building of the A629 and bridge to bypass it; completed in 1988.
+By 1968 the traffic volume found the bridge and village to be such a bottleneck that it necessitated a bypass re built, the A629, completed in 1988.

 Canal

 Kildwick village is so close to the canal that they touch.
 In 1773 the Bingley to Skipton section was the first section of the Leeds and Liverpool Canal to be completed.
 By 1781 the canal joined Leeds to Gargrave, and in 1816 completed the link to Liverpool.
 It was of benefit for transport of supplies and goods from the textile mills that stood on the other side of the river.